pouriya/keshvar/README.md

 See [**CONTRIBUTING.md** file](https://github.com/pouriya/keshvar/blob/master/CONTRIBUTING.md).

 # License
 `keshvar` source-code generator and the generated source are distributed under BSD-3-Clause license (See `LICENSE` file) but the data that is used to feed the generator is distributed under MIT License (See [`countries` license file](https://github.com/countries/countries/blob/master/LICENSE)).
+Additionally, The population data which is from [World Bank dataset](http://data.worldbank.org/indicator/SP.POP.TOTL) is licensed by its maintainers under the [Public Domain Dedication and License (PDDL)](http://opendatacommons.org/licenses/pddl/1.0/).